-Annual International Festival One Caucasus is an interdisciplinary festival and a long-term borderland program that first took a place in Georgia in 2014.
-The event is located in a region called Marneuli, at the border between Armenia and Azerbaijan.
+One Caucasus is an interdisciplinary festival and a long-term borderland program that first took a place in Georgia in 2014.
+The event is located in a region Marneuli, Kvemo-Kartli, at the border between Armenia and Azerbaijan.
 Here - you can learn more about our story and roots of One Caucasus.
 Check out this article to find more about the One Caucasus NGO.

 What makes this Festival special?